-The basic principles and procedures of daily force management are described in "Intraday force projections" on page 10-22.
-A TOPS MPX with more than one traffic office uses the same principles, but with a shared responsibility for the implementation of intraday decisions.
+The basic principles and procedures of daily force management are described in the section "Intraday force projections" earlier in this chapter.
+A TOPS installation with more than one traffic office uses the same principles, but with a shared responsibility for the implementation of intraday decisions.